HunterPie/HunterPie-legacy/README.md

 ## Build instructions

-Visual Studio did not correctly install Python or NuGet for me...
-So if you need:
+If you want to build HunterPie by yourself, you might need:
 - [Python](https://www.python.org/downloads/)
 - [NuGet](https://www.nuget.org/downloads)